Eschatologue/CM_wiki/docs/class/artificer/index.md

 After you gain the Infuse Item feature at level 2, you can also use any item bearing one of your infusions as a spellcasting focus.

+[Artificer spell list]:../../spells/class-specific/artificer.md

 ### Level 2: Infuse Item

 You've gained the ability to imbue mundane items with certain magical infusions, turning those objects into magic items.

 #### Infusions Known

-When you gain this feature, pick four Artificer Infusions to learn.
+When you gain this feature, pick four Artificer Infusions to learn, choosing from the "[Artificer Infusions]" section.
 You learn additional infusions of your choice when you reach certain levels in this class, as shown in the Infusions Known column of the Artificer table.

 Whenever you gain a level in this class, you can replace one of the Artificer infusions you learned with a new one.